Apalachicola band: Removal

 Neamthla's Mikasukis never did move to their assigned reservation on Rocky Comfort Creek.
 Due to friction between Neamathla and the government, and to Neamathla's reservation being far removed from the main Seminole reservation, Neamathla was replaced as head chief of the reservation with John Hicks.
 Neamathla and his people soon moved to Alabama.
 The land reserved for Neamathla's people was surveyed and sold to white settlers in 1827.

 The United States Congress passed the Indian Removal Act in 1830.
 Seminole chiefs on the main reservation in Florida were pressured or tricked into signing the Treaty of Payne's Landing in 1832, which called for their removal to west of the Mississippi River.
 The Apalachicola Band was not a party to that treaty.

 Later in 1832, the United States negotiated a treaty with John Blunt and Davy, successor to Tuski Hadjo, for the people of Yawolla, or Iola, to give up their reservation in Florida and move west of the Mississippi.
 In 1833, the United States negotiated separate treaties with Mulatto King (Vacapasacy) and Tustenuggy Hajo, successor to Emathlochee, and with Econchatimico, for their people to also give up their reservations in Florida and move west of the Mississippi.
-Most of the Apalachicolas moved to Indian Territory soon after, althoug Econchatimico was still living at Port Jackson (on his former reservation) in 1838.
+Most of the Apalachicolas moved to Indian Territory soon after, although Econchatimico was still living at Port Jackson (on his former reservation) in 1838.
 In the late 1830s, Econchatimico lost a number of slaves due to fraudulent claims by a white planter and actions by slave stealers.
 Small bands of people in the Florida panhandle, called Creeks, Seminoles, or Apalachicolas, were captured in the late 1830s and also sent west to the Indian Territory.
 In 1839, 300 "Apalachicolas" were sent as a group from Pensacola west by steamer and schooners.
 The people of the Apalachicola band merged in Indian Territory with other Muscogee peoples and their descendants are enrolled in the federally recognized Muscogee Nation.